MileHacker Logo

 Pietermaritzburg Kwazulu-natal, South Africa Travel Guide

 Pietermaritzburg has a layered narrative for all travelers.
 Cobblestone streets and grand Victorian buildings tell stories of colonial times.
-This destination invites visitors to slow down and explore its many facets, from serene botanical gardens to museums filled with historical accounts.
+This place invites visitors to slow down and explore its many facets, from serene botanical gardens to museums filled with historical accounts.
 One finds a warm welcome plus a chance to engage with a truly unique South African setting.
-The city’s position makes it a practical base for further exploration into the KwaZulu-Natal midlands and beyond.
+The metropolitan position makes it a practical base for further exploration into the KwaZulu-Natal midlands and beyond.

 Pietermaritzburg's Distinct Appeal